 The history of the University of Copenhagen dates back to 1479; it is the oldest and largest university in Denmark.
 It is often ranked as one of the best universities in Europe.
 The University has a student body of approximately 31,000 students.
 KU's eight faculties (faculties = colleges) are located on four campus areas in Copenhagen and encompass approximately one hundred different institutes, departments, laboratories, centers as well as museums and the Botanical Gardens.

 Education and research are at the highest international level with 5,000 academic staff and 8 Nobel Prize laureates.

 What is unique about Copenhagen?

 For a number of years, Copenhagen has ranked high in international surveys for its quality of life.
-Although it is one of the world's most expensive cities, it is also one of the most liveable with its public transport, facilities for cyclists and its environmental policies.
+Although it is one of the world's most expensive cities, it is also one of the most livable with its public transport, facilities for cyclists and its environmental policies.
 Copenhagen has one of the world's most dedicated bike cultures and plans to become the first carbon-neutral capital by 2025.
 Already now, the city has more bicycles than people.
-In elevating Copenhagen to "most liveable city" in 2013, Monocle pointed to its open spaces, increasing activity on the streets, city planning in favour of cyclists and pedestrians, and features to encourage inhabitants to enjoy city life with an emphasis on community, culture and cuisine.
+In elevating Copenhagen to "most livable city" in 2013, Monocle pointed to its open spaces, increasing activity on the streets, city planning in favour of cyclists and pedestrians, and features to encourage inhabitants to enjoy city life with an emphasis on community, culture and cuisine.

 How do I apply?